Ansem23/abusive-storage-detection/README.md

 4.**Compile and migrate the smart contracts**

-From the root of your project (where your truffle-config.js is located):
+From the root of the project (where your truffle-config.js is located):

 ```bash
 truffle compile